jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) below $100,000, is $50;
   (b) between $100,000 and $1,000,000 (both figures inclusive), is $250;
   (c) above $1,000,000, is $500.
+(3B) The late filing penalty for a multinational top-up tax return is $500.
 (4) The late filing penalty for an annual ICA return or reconciliation statement or employment income information or statement for RLWT is $250.
-(5) Except in the case of a late filing penalty resulting from employment income information or from a tax return required under sections 16 to 18 of the Goods and Services Tax Act 1985, the Commissioner must, not less than 30 days before imposing a late filing penalty,—
+(5) Except in the case of a late filing penalty resulting from employment income information, or from a multinational top-up tax return, or from a tax return required under sections 16 to 18 of the Goods and Services Tax Act 1985, the Commissioner must, not less than 30 days before imposing a late filing penalty,—
   (a) send notice to a taxpayer that a late filing penalty may be imposed if a return specified in the notice is not filed; or
   (b) publicly notify that a late filing penalty may be imposed on taxpayers who omit to file the required return.
 (6) Subsections (7) and (8) apply in relation to a late filing penalty when a taxpayer fails to provide employment income information to the Commissioner by a due date when, for the 12-month period before the due date, the taxpayer has delivered on time all the required income information.